 Arguably the most efficient predator in the world today is the dragonfly, which boats a 95% success rate.
 Obviously, there’s more to the dragonfly than meets the eye or more than you would expect from some random insect, at least.
 One of the reasons it’s so successful may be due to how the dragonfly moves in response to its prey,

-dragonflyA dragonfly is an insect belonging to the order Odonata, the suborder Epiprocta or, in the strict sense, the infraorder Anisoptera (from Greek Î±Î½Î¹ÏÎ¿Ï anisos, "uneven" + ÏÏÎµÏÎ¿Ï pteros, "wings", because the hindwing is broader than the forewing).
-It is characterized by large multifaceted eyes, two pairs of strong transparent wings, and an elongated body.
-Dragonflies can sometimes be mistaken for damselflies, which are morphologically similar; however, adults can be differentiated by the fact that the wings of most dragonflies are held away from, and perpendicular to, the body when at rest.
-Dragonflies possess six legs (like any other insect), but most of them cannot walk well.
-Dragonflies are among the fastest flying insects in the world.
-Dragonflies can fly backwards, change direction in mid-air and hover for up to a minute
+dragonflyA dragonfly is an insect belonging to the suborder Anisoptera (from Greek Î±Î½Î¹ÏÎ¿Ï anisos, "uneven" + ÏÏÎµÏÎ¿Ï pteros, "wings", because the hindwing is broader than the forewing).
+It is characterized by large multifaceted eyes, two pairs of strong transparent wings, sometimes with coloured patches, and an elongated body.
+Dragonflies can be mistaken for the related group, damselflies (Zygoptera), which are similar in structure though usually lighter in build; however, the wings of most dragonflies are held away from, and perpendicular to, the body when at rest, while damselflies hold the wings along the body.
+Dragonflies are agile fliers.
+Many dragonflies have brilliant iridescent or metallic colours produced by structural coloration, making them conspicuous in flight.

 For more information about dragonfly check out the ZME Science articles below.